 \section{Conclusion}

-We have studied the manipulation of similarity of quantum states in spin systems by external magnetic field and demonstrated that even a single step of global rotation can improve similarity related to an unknown state in reality.
-More significantly, the only information required from the unknown state of a target system is single time we asking the value of similarity~(\ref{fidelity_for_chain}) which does not provide us information about the structure of the target state.
-Thus, we demonstrated here by a model analysis the possibility of relatively ``blind'' accurate mimicking of the initially unknown state by using limited resources.
-Another important goal of this research is to formulate a problem of increasing the specially defined similarity of a complex system.
-Such a similarity definition using a summation over subsystems can avoid orthogonality catastrophe which can appear with the commonly defined fidelity, and thus it can be useful for quantum protocols.
+We have studied the manipulation of similarity of quantum states in spin systems by external magnetic field and demonstrated that even a single step of global rotation can improve similarity related to an unknown state.
+Importantly, the only information needed from the target system's unknown state is the value of similarity at a single time point when we inquire~(\ref{fidelity_for_chain}) which does not provide us information about the structure of the target state.
+Thus, we demonstrated here by a model analysis the possibility of accurate mimicking of the initially unknown state by using limited resources.
+Another goal of this research is to formulate the problem of increasing similarity of complex system.
+Given similarity definition using a summation over subsystems avoids orthogonality catastrophe which can appear with the commonly defined fidelity, and thus it is useful for quantum protocols.
 Finding the optimal solution of the proposed problem without limitation of simplified global control can be of interest for the future analytical and numerical analysis.